This guy is CRAZY and a CRIMINAL! https://t.co/NmXQLJDr8U

 CDO's are only part of the $ 1.14 QUADRILLION derivatives - click here for more...
 Derivatives have no fixed set of rules and are traded over the counter and not on a Stock Exchange.
 They are highly dangerous investment instruments.
 They are often labeled as STRUCTURED PRODUCTS.

 OTC derivatives have multiplied wealth like a fractional reserve banking system, but they’re hollow.
 When someone can no longer provide a guarantee, the system collapses or at least part of it does.

-We all heard about the CDO's and the Subprime.
+We all heard about CDO's and the Subprime.
 However, it is not easy to understand what and how they are.
-For this reason we have incorporated a small presentation.
+For this reason, we have incorporated a small presentation.
 CDO's are structured products.

 Scroll down for the Federal Reserve charts

 Some Slaughtered banks & financials as of November 20, 2008: Northern Rock - Royal Bank of Scotland - Fortis - Hypo Real Estate - IKB - Kauptling - Washington Mutual -